Kaveh Akbar: Editing

 In 2014, Akbar founded the poetry interview website Divedapper, for contemporary poets to share their stories and writing.
 In 2020, he was named Poetry Editor of The Nation, a position previously held by Langston Hughes, Anne Sexton, and William Butler Yeats.

 In 2022, Akbar edited The Penguin Book of Spiritual Verse: 110 Poets on the Divine, released by Penguin Classics.
 It collects poetry from many cultures, ancient and modern, ranging from Mesopotamia, Egypt, Greece, and Rome; to the Arab, Farsi, Hindi, and Urdu worlds; as well as the rest of Asia, Africa, Europe, and the Americas.
 Selected poets include Enheduanna, Mirabai, Lucretius, Dante, Nazim Hikmet, and Gabriela Mistral.
 Akbar provides notes on individual poems.
 In a Times Literary Supplement review, Rowan Williams called the book "poetry that detaches us from the world of instant gratification" and a "profoundly valuable collection, full of fresh perspective, and opening doors into all kinds of material that has been routinely neglected or patronized."

 Film

 Akbar wrote poems, alongside Ocean Vuong, for the 2018 film The Kindergarten Teacher, starring Maggie Gyllenhaal.

 Activism

 When the Donald Trump administration announced its Muslim ban in 2017, Akbar compiled verses by poets from the countries and asked his followers to read them.
 The compilation garnered media coverage.

-In October 2024, Akbar signed an open letter pledging to boycott Israeli cultural institutions over the Gaza war, along with more than 5500 other authors.
+In October 2024, Akbar signed an open letter pledging to boycott Israeli cultural institutions over the Gaza war, along with more than 5,500 other authors.

+After the 2025–2026 Iran massacres, Akbar made a bilingual zine called "Give Me to the Wind" memorializing the regime's victims, and distributed free copies to fifty bookstores across America.
+He also created a memorial website for the zine's contents.

 Teaching

-Before moving to the University of Iowa, Akbar was associate professor of English at Purdue University.
-He also teaches in the low-residency fine art programs at Randolph College and Warren Wilson College.
+Akbar is the Roy J. Carver Professor of English at the University of Iowa.
+Before moving to Iowa, Akbar was associate professor of English at Purdue University.
+He also taught in the low-residency fine art programs at Randolph College and Warren Wilson College.